massimobottelli/travelog/README.md

 5. restartability of background processing;
 6. minimal dependencies.

-Avoid introducing frameworks or infrastructure that are not required by MVP1.
+Avoid introducing frameworks or infrastructure that are not required .

 Do not change functional behavior defined in the functional requirements document without explicitly updating the requirements first.